AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/debugger.md

 ---
-title: Oberon XML and JSON debugger
+title: Debugger for Analysis Workspace
 description: Use the Analysis Workspace debugger to view API requests in XML or JSON format.
 ---

-# Oberon XML and JSON debugger
+# Debugger for Analysis Workspace

 Analysis Workspace makes calls to the reporting API endpoint to retrieve data.
 Adobe offers an in-product debugger that lets you see the API calls while in any Workspace project.